dapangmao/Blog/Deploy a minimal Spark cluster/post.md

 1. From storage to computation

    Hadoop's S3 is a great storage to keep data and load it into the Spark/EC2 cluster.
-Or the Spark cluster on EC2 can directly read S3 bucket such as s3n://file (the speed is acceptable).
+Or the Spark cluster on EC2 can directly read S3 bucket such as s3n://file (the speed is still acceptable).
 On DigitalOcean, I have to upload data from local to the cluster's HDFS.

 2. DevOps tools:
    * AWS: [spark-ec2.py](https://github.com/apache/spark/blob/master/ec2/spark_ec2.py)